jacksoncharles/serverless-qa-template-api/README.md

 A template for a forum microservice.

 A robust solution with common functionality including pagination and global secondary indexes for retrieiving by user, thread or unique key.
-And is loosely inspired by the [AWS Example Forum](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html).

-Designed to be implemented as part of a distributed solution.
+It is loosely inspired by the [AWS Example Forum](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html) and designed as part of a distributed solution.

 ## Technology Stack
 1. [AWS Lambda](https://aws.amazon.com/lambda/)